 While the 2018 Bicycle Master Plan provides recommendations for specific bikeways and the Master Plan of Highways and Transitways does the same for roadways and transit lines, the Pedestrian Master Plan instead focuses on policies, programs, and priorities to improve walking.
+These recommendations support the larger goals of Thrive Montgomery 2050 and specific policies the general plan envisions, including "a safe, comfortable and appealing network for walking, biking and rolling" and to "prioritize the provision of safe, comfortable and attractive sidewalks... roadway crossings... and other improvements to support walking... in capital budgets, development approvals and mandatory referrals.
 With some limited exceptions, the plan prioritizes areas for investment, rather than what those specific investments should be.
 The plan is complemented by the county's Complete Streets Design Guide (CSDG), a document that defines the appropriate speed limit, sidewalk width, and other roadway characteristics for every road in the county.
-With those more specific nuances already addressed, the Pedestrian

-Master Plan's recommendations will improve the pedestrian experience systematically, not one street at a time.
+With those more specific nuances already addressed, the Pedestrian Master Plan's recommendations will improve the pedestrian experience systematically, not one street at a time.
 By changing approaches and procedures, routine maintenance and other ongoing efforts will yield major pedestrian benefits.